jsnow321/OrchidForDynamo/Orchid_200.md

 ﻿**Versioning:** Number syntax: Major.Minor.Build.Revision (x.x.x.x).
-The major number follows the Dynamo version, 200.x.x is usable in Dynamo +2.0.0.x versions.
+The major number follows the Dynamo version, 200.x.x is usable in Dynamo +2.0.x.x versions.
 The minor number is internal major builds.
 The build number is internal minor builds.
 The revision number is an internal build number without public documentation and display in this file.

 ### History of Orchid for Dynamo 2.0.x

+200.3.0
+- Version number changed from 204 to 200 to support two-digit Dynamo minor versioning.
+By this the Dynamo build number has been deprecated in the version number.
+Before 204 = 2.0.4, now 200 = 2.0.x.

 204.2.0
-- Support for external applications are moved to independent assemblies, this includes support for IfxExport.
+- Support for external applications is moved to independent assemblies, this includes support for IfxExport.

 204.1.4
 - Filters, Schedules, and parameter Definitions (project and family parameters) added.